dwavesystems/dwave-ocean-sdk/docs/quantum_research/annealing.rst

                     the low-pass filter on the QPU I/O line.
 Valid values are the
                     following:

-                    *   3: 3 Mhz for an Advantage QPU.
+                    *   3: 3 MHz for an Advantage QPU.
-                    *   6.5: 6.5 Mhz for an Advantage2 QPU.
+                    *   6.5: 6.5 MHz for an Advantage2 QPU.

             Returns:
                 Filtered h-gain waveform and the resampled input h-gain waveform.